Activision Blizzard, Inc. [ATVI] Holding Strong: What’s pushing it?

-Activision Blizzard, Inc. [NASDAQ: ATVI] stock went down by -0.71% or -0.44 points down from its previous closing price of $61.63.
-The stock reached $61.19 during the last trading session.
-During the course of the last 5 trading session in the week, ATVI share price went up during 2 out of 5 days, that way gaining +3.34% in the period of the last 7 days.
+Activision Blizzard, Inc. [NASDAQ: ATVI] stock went up by 0.35% or 0.22 points up from its previous closing price of $63.52.
+The stock reached $63.74 during the last trading session.
+During the course of the last 5 trading session in the week, ATVI share price went up during 2 out of 5 days, that way gaining +3.42% in the period of the last 7 days.

 Activision Blizzard, Inc. [NASDAQ:ATVI]: Analyst Rating and Earnings